-A. You may designate one or more beneficiaries to receive your Roth IRA assets after your death.
-Any tax-deferred money in your Roth IRA at the time of your death will be taxable to your beneficiary upon distribution, unless five years have passed since the first year you contributed to a Roth IRA, in which case, all distributions to your beneficiaries will be tax-free.
+A. You may designate beneficiaries to receive your Roth IRA assets after your death.
+Any tax-deferred money in your Roth IRA at the time of your death will be taxable to your beneficiaries upon distribution, unless five years have passed since the first year you contributed to a Roth IRA, in which case, all beneficiary distributions will be tax-free.